 Your Guide to Each Type of Breast Surgery

-If you're unhappy with the size or shape of your breasts, don't worry, you're not alone.
+If you are unhappy with the size or shape of your breasts, don't worry - you're not alone.
 Many other women feel exactly the same way.
 Luckily, there are several surgical procedures you can choose from to achieve the results you're looking for.
-Whether you're considering a breast augmentation, breast reduction, or breast lift, you most likely have plenty of questions.
+Whether you are considering a breast augmentation, breast reduction, or breast lift, you most likely have plenty of questions.

 Choosing A Plastic Surgeon

-Regardless of the type of breast surgery you're contemplating, selecting the right board-certified plastic surgeon should be a top priority.
+Regardless of the type of breast surgery you are contemplating, selecting the right board certified plastic surgeon should be a top priority.
 This will not only ensure that you achieve the desired results, but that your procedure is done safely by an experienced professional.
 Above all, your plastic surgeon should be board certified by the American Board of Plastic Surgery.
-You can go to the New York page of the American Board of Medical Specialties website to ensure your plastic surgeon is board certified.
+Visit the New York page of the American Board of Medical Specialties website to confirm.

 You should also verify the surgeon's experience.
 When meeting with a potential plastic surgeon, there are several questions you should ask:

-• How frequently does he/she perform the specific type of surgery you're considering?
+• How frequently do you perform the specific type of surgery you're considering?

-• How many total procedures has the surgeon performed?
+• How many total procedures have you performed?

-• What are the names of the hospitals where he/she has privileges?
-A lack of hospital privileges can be a warning sign to stay away.
+• What are the names of the hospitals where you have privileges?
+(A lack of hospital privileges can be a warning sign to stay away.)